-What does love feel like?
+What does being in love feel like?
 It feels crazy.
 It feels fantastic.
 It feels painful.
 It feels like euphoria.
 Love feels like magic.
 Romantic love is a feeling that’s not like anything else.
 For ages, authors and poets have dedicated their lives to describe what love feels like.
-But you have to fall in love to know exactly what what being in love feels like.
-Although there’s no perfect description, we can try to help you get some idea about what being in love feels like.
+But you have to fall in love to know exactly what being in love feels like.

 “We’re all a little weird.
 And life is a little weird.
 And when we find someone whose weirdness is compatible with ours, we fall into mutually satisfying weirdness — and call it love — true love.” — Robert Fulghum